Pathophysiology Of Dementia In The Brain: What Causes It?

 While not a direct treatment, making a home dementia-friendly can be essential.
 Doing this usually involves making the living space safe and organized.
 Furniture, loose rugs, and other obstructions should generally be moved to prevent accidents.
 Frequently used items should be labeled and easy to reach.

 Some therapeutic activities that do not involve medication can include exercise, games, and puzzles.
 These can improve the patient's mood and keep the brain active.
-Social interaction during these activities is often encouraged as well.
+Social interaction during physical exercise programs and other activities is often encouraged as well.
+Participating in a book club, taking cooking classes, or playing board games can be sources of mental and social stimulation for individuals with dementia.

 Getting help as a caregiver